 R.E.M. was one of the most successful, genre defining, and critically praised rock bands ever.
-The terms ‘College rock’ and ‘alternative rock’ were basically invented for them.
-They put out 4 fine albums in the mid-‘80’s, broke through big on 2 albums in the late ‘80’s, and completely blew up with 2 albums in the early ‘90’s (‘Losing My Religion’, their colossal worldwide hit from the first of those two albums, 1991’s Out Of Time, was seemingly the defining video of the glory era of MTV).
+The terms ‘college rock’ and ‘alternative rock’ were basically invented for them.
+They put out four fine albums in the mid-‘80’s, broke through big on two albums in the late ‘80’s, and completely blew up with two albums in the early ‘90’s (‘Losing My Religion,’ their colossal worldwide hit from the first of those two albums, 1991’s Out Of Time, was seemingly the defining video of the glory era of MTV).
 And yet, my favorite R.E.M. record was their next one, 1994’s Monster, which was an almost complete departure from what they’d done before, or would ever do after (the band amicably broke up in 2011).
 Why?
 It’s just the sound of the guitar.